Asylum seeker

 If they have received a positive answer, they are granted a residence permit as a refugee or on humanitarian grounds

-If their application is finally rejected by the UDI or UNE, they must leave Norway.
+If UDI's or UNE's final decision on their application is rejection, the applicant must leave Norway.

 Did you find what you were looking for?